-- Q. What is a mouse used for? - Q. Name the pointing device. - Q. Name the two types of mouse. - Q. Which finger must be placed on the left button / right button? - Q. Which finger must be used to scroll the wheel? - Q. Which fingers must be used to hold the sides of the mouse? - Q. Define pointing / clicking / dragging. - Q. What is the meaning of single-click / double-click / right-click? - Q. What is single-click / double-click / right-click used for?
+Q. What is a mouse used for?

+- Q. Name the pointing device. - Q. Which finger must be placed on the left button / right button? - Q. Which finger must be used to scroll the wheel? - Q. Which fingers must be used to hold the sides of the mouse? - Q. Define pointing / clicking / dragging. - Q. What is single-click / double-click / right-click used for?

-After explaining the chapter, let the students do the course book exercises given on pages 43, 44 and 45 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on page 45 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 47 to 49 of the main course book as Tech Trivia and Answer Arcade.
+After solving the course book exercises, tell the students to solve Code Clues activity given on pages 49 and 50 of the main course book.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands-On and Fun in Lab given on page 46 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Tangible Task and Digital Drills given on page 50 of the main course book will enhance the ability of the students and serve as a Creativity & Innovativeness, Art Integration and Digital Literacy activity.